-Winter Solstice marks the longest night and shortest day of the year but one part of the northern hemisphere has fewer hours of daylight than almost anywhere else.
-In Iceland, there are just over four daylight hours making it one of the most surreal places to experience this celestial event with the longer hours of darkness making the possibility of seeing the Northern Lights even greater.
-Stay at the art-filled 101 Hotel in Reykjavik for its contemporary interiors and stylish restaurant and bar, or head away from the capital to stay at the converted Deplar Farm where the surrounding landscape is simply breath-taking.
+Winter solstice marks the longest night and shortest day of the year.
+But one part of the northern hemisphere has fewer hours of daylight than almost anywhere else: Iceland has just over four daylight hours, making it one of the most surreal places to experience this celestial event.
+Especially because the longer hours of darkness make the possibility of seeing the northern lights even greater.

-One of the most iconic sites for winter solstice is the prehistoric ring of standing stones, Stonehenge.
-People from across the world arrive here for sunrise to see the rays of early morning light perfectly align with the stones as well as to see the sunset here.
-Stay nearby at the historic manor hotel, spa and estate Lucknam Park.
+One of the most iconic sites for winter solstice is the Prehistoric ring of standing stones, Stonehenge.
+The Neolithic farmers who constructed the site aligned it perfectly with the movements of the sun, making it a real hotspot for solstitial times.
+People from across the world arrive there for sunrise to see the rays of early morning light perfectly align with the stones and enjoy the extraordinary monument until an equally magnificent sunset.

 Stay nearby at the historic hotel, spa, and estate Lucknam Park, a luxurious home away from home in the form of a 5-star country house hotel.
 For those who need to unwind before Christmas, there are chic individual cottages on offer for a relaxing retreat.
 Plus, the more adventurous guests can visit the hotel’s equestrian center for a horseback ride across the beautiful Cotswold countryside.